Swede on trial for murder after DNA hit on genealogy site - France 24

 Nyqvist, whose brother was also briefly a suspect based on the DNA match, later confessed to the double murder.

-Aged 21 at the time, he admitted to obsessive thoughts about killing and that he chose his victims randomly, first stabbing the boy and then the woman.
+Aged 21 at the time of the murders, he admitted during police interrogations to obsessive thoughts about killing and that he chose his victims randomly, first stabbing the boy and then the woman, who had witnessed the boy's stabbing.

-According to investigators, he had lived a secluded life near Linkoping since the murders.

-An unemployed loner who liked to play computer games Nyquist seldom ventured out of his parents' house, media reports say.

-Medical experts have concluded he suffers from a serious psychiatric disorder and did so at the time of the crime.
+Medical experts have concluded Nyqvist suffers from a serious psychiatric disorder and did so at the time of the crime.
 If convicted, he will be sentenced to psychiatric care.

+His lawyer Johan Ritzer on Tuesday told the court that while his client admitted to the actions, he rejected the charge of premeditated murder and insisted he should be tried for manslaughter.

+"Daniel was suffering from a serious psychiatric disorder at the time of the murder.
+It caused obsessive thoughts about killing two people and he acted on these thoughts.
+He had limited ability to control his actions," Ritzer told the court, media reported.

 © 2020 AFP